Skip to main content

 Why Track AI Crawlers?

-AI platforms can only cite content they've crawled.
-If they're not visiting your pages, you're invisible to AI search.
+AI platforms can only cite content they have crawled.
+If their bots are not visiting your pages, you are invisible to AI search - no matter how good your content is.

 The AI indexing blind spot

 Most website owners have no idea which AI platforms crawl their content - or how often.
-You might be blocking GPTBot without knowing it, or your best content might never get indexed.
+You might be accidentally blocking GPTBot in your robots.txt, your server might return errors when ClaudeBot visits, or your most important product pages might never appear in crawler logs at all.
+Standard web analytics tools are blind to all of this because AI bots skip JavaScript entirely.

 Everything you need to understand AI crawler behavior